 How often does the group meet?

 The Fellowship years starts with a four-day opening retreat to build community within the group, and to orient the fellows to JOIN and our approach to organizing and Jewish pluralistic community.
 We then meet for weekly, intensive training, reflection, and community building sessions.
 Additionally, there are 3 long weekend retreats throughout the year, as well as a fundraising project and a recruitment requirement that will necessitate additional time.
 Please check out the JOIN Curriculum.

 What about other resources?

-For every fellow who is interested, JOIN connects fellows to an alumnus of the program who serves as a peer mentor, or Buddy, to the fellow.
+For every fellow who is interested, JOIN connects fellows to an alumnus of the program who serves as a peer mentor to the fellow.
 JOIN also works to find other volunteer advisers, resource people and potential mentors for fellows.
 These are generally older community organizers, activists, non profit leaders, Jewish educators and others.
 Additionally, JOIN helps fellows connect to local opportunities for progressive and Jewish community, learning, and action.